hongjr03/typst-rexllent/README.md

 - `parse-formatted-cell`: Parse formatted cell, default is `false`.
 Notice that this will cause great performance loss so don't use it unless you need it.
 - `eval-as-markup`: Evaluate cell content as typst markup, default is `false`.

-> [!NOTE]
-> Notice that 0pt height or 0pt width will be parsed as `auto`.
-Disable `parse-table-style` to prevent this behavior and set the width and height manually.
+_Notice that 0pt height or 0pt width will be parsed as `auto`.
+Disable `parse-table-style` to prevent this behavior and set the width and height manually._

 Extra arguments passed to `xlsx-parser` function will be passed to `table`.
 Feel free to customize the output table.
 For the prepend elements(for example: header, hline) you should pass them as array to `prepend-elems` parameter.